 Of 50 schools scored, St Jude's school ranked 32nd in terms of perceived need, however many of the schools between 11th-27th places scored relatively similarly, the top 10 were noticeably higher scoring in terms of need.
-Therefore, at this stage given the need in terms of road safety and due to the local residents' previously rejecting the proposal of a temporary road closure the road safety team are not currently considering pursuing a school street at St Nicholas Street (Poynings Place).
+Therefore, given the need in terms of road safety at other schools, the fact that there is 20mins free parking permitted nearby for parents of St Jude's school, and due to the local residents' previously rejecting the proposal of a temporary road closure, the road safety team have not pursued a school street at St Nicholas Street (Poynings Place) to date.
+Following the release of funding from central government aimed at increasing physical activity as the country recovers from the Coronavirus pandemic, the Safer Travel team have successfully secured funding from the Emergency Active Travel Fund (EATF) to deliver a number of school streets in 2021.
+A further prioritisation taking into account need, and most importantly, deliverability within the funding term was carried out and St Jude's' School selected to move forward for development of a school street scheme.
+It is expected that consultation on this scheme will begin in Spring 2021.